 Just to keep everyone confused, Corel re-branded Snapfire as MediaOne Plus in 2007.
 PSP X2 included a stripped-down version without DVD production capabilities.
 The current incarnation is called Corel PaintShop Photo Express (they’ll probably remove the word Photo when they update it, if they don’t replace it with something else).
 I don’t have enough interest in it to investigate its genealogy.

-If you make your living from digital graphic arts and work with commercial printing— or if you’re a Macintosh user, as PSP is available only for Windows— you’ll definitely need to spend the $700 for Photoshop, plus $200 or so every 18 months for upgrades.
-(By the way, that CD of Elements bundled with your camera, scanner, or printer might qualify you to buy Photoshop at half price under one of Adobe’s promotional offers.
-That’s what I did.)
+If you make your living from digital graphic arts and work with commercial printing— or if you’re a Macintosh user, as PSP is available only for Windows— you’ll definitely need to pay the monthly or annual fee to rent Photoshop.

 When I got started with digital photography in 1999, PSP was the only real option for anyone who wanted most of Photoshop’s features at an affordable price.
 But since then Adobe came out with Photoshop Elements.
 They’ve continually improved it to where it’s now fully competitive with PSP in features, usability, and price— though you’d have to do without Thinify™ and the related tools for whitening teeth and giving skin a virtual suntan.